Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Methodology

 Second-order partial derivatives of the loss function \loss define the Hessian matrix, which reflects the local shape of the loss function at any point of the parameter space.
 Each entry of the Hessian matrix \hessianloss is defined as

 where the indices $i$ and $j$ indicate different model parameters from the entire parameter set \modelparam.
-The \textit{expected} Fisher information matrix, denoted as \expfim, is defined as
+The ``expected'' Fisher information matrix, denoted as \expfim, is defined as

-where $\mathbb{E}$ is the expectation operator over the distribution of all the realizations of the data for a fixed set of parameters $\modelparam$ (i.e. $\proba{\data\,|\,\modelparam}$).
+where $\mathbb{E}$ is the expectation operator over the distribution of all the realizations of the data for a fixed set of parameters $\modelparam$ (i.e., $\proba{\data\,|\,\modelparam}$).
 In practice, however, we cannot compute the expected value $\expfim(\modelparam)$, because we only have access to a single observation \data, with a specific realization of the noise.
-Instead, we can compute the \textit{observed} FIM, $\obsfim(\modelparam)$, evaluated at the MAP solution
+Instead, we can compute the ``observed'' FIM, $\obsfim(\modelparam)$, evaluated at the MAP solution

-The FIM can then be used to approximate the covariance matrix of the MAP solution through matrix inversion
+The FIM can then be used to approximate the covariance matrix of the MAP solution through matrix inversion:

 This covariance directly gives a lower bound on the uncertainty for each parameter\footnote{This is more formally called the Cramér-Rao bound, which states that the variance of an unbiased parameter estimator is at least as high as the inverse of the Fisher information \citep[e.g.][]{Cramer1999}.}.
-We note that this (first-order) approximation of $\covmatrix_\modelparam$ becomes exact if the loss function locally behaves quadratically.
+We note that this (first-order) approximation of $\covmatrix_\modelparam$ becomes exact if the loss function locally behaves quadratically or, equivalently, follows a Gaussian distribution.
 We expect this to be the case for simple, smooth models described with analytical profiles, as shown in \citet{Vernardos2022}.

-We find that while for fully analytical models we can rely on the above first-order approximation of parameter covariance matrix, a sampling-based exploration of the highly non-linear parameter space using HMC is warranted.
+We find that while for fully analytical models we can rely on the above first-order approximation of parameter covariance matrix, a sampling-based exploration of the highly nonlinear parameter space using HMC is warranted.